 Equality, Diversity and Inclusion

-We aim to recruit a student community reflecting UK diversity; including as to gender parity, ethnicity, LGBTQ+, disability, neurodiversity and socio-economic backgrounds.
+We have recruited a student community reflecting UK diversity; including as to gender parity, ethnicity, LGBTQIA+, disability, neurodiversity and socio-economic backgrounds.

 Our values - why diversity matters